markpub/markpub/docs/MarkPub Architecture.md

 ### 5. Link Management

-A sophisticated link management system:
+A link management system:
 - Maintains a `wiki_pagelinks` dictionary to track relationships between files
 - Converts wiki-style links to proper HTML hyperlinks
 - Builds a backlinks graph to show what pages link to the current page
-- Handles file path cleaning and URL normalization
+- Handles file path and URL normalization

 ### 6. Search Functionality